 And that's where you'll find most of them.
 The advantage of the nakiri lies in its cost-performance and versatility.
 You can happily practise your Japanese foody skills, at the same time enjoy a knife that's easy to sharpen and generally not quite as delicate as an usuba.

 A nakiri will likely spend much of its working life chopping on a board so again sharpening is a consideration, but in this context it's a matter of not only 'how' but 'how often'.

 In this respect a nakiri is easier to live with than an usuba.
 Many home-standard sharpening tools will be fine to use: whetstones of course, ceramic wheels, a Lansky kit, all good - as long as it's not motorized then most sharpeners should be fine.
-Naturally the knife steel plays a part here - an edge of 'haisu' high-speed steel will be slower to sharpen than say, aogami#2.
+Naturally the knife steel plays a part here - 'haisu' high-speed steel will be slower to sharpen than say, aogami#2.

 A nakiri will be lighter than an usuba of the same length due to the overall thinness of the blade, weighing as much as forty per cent less than an usuba at a similar blade length.